 The Children’s Emergency Area in the A&E remains ‘open’ at Homerton 24 hours a day to care for children.

-Please read the CORONAVIRUS ADVICE FOR PARENTS from UNICEF and the NHS, including on questions such as “Does coronavirus affect children?”, “Is it safe for a mother to breastfeed if she is infected with the coronavirus?”, “Can pregnant women pass the coronavirus on to unborn children?”.
+Please read the CORONAVIRUS ADVICE FOR PARENTS from UNICEF, the NHS and the Lullaby Trust, including on questions such as “Does coronavirus affect children?”, “Is it safe for a mother to breastfeed if she is infected with the coronavirus?”, “Can pregnant women pass the coronavirus on to unborn children?”.

 As the situation is changing rapidly advice is updated daily.
 Check above websites regularly for up to date information